Mike-Veilleux/Fusion360-Plugin-TabJoint-LivingHinge/README.md

 One of the best features, according to the users, is the possibility to define a kerf tolerance for the laser cutter.

 This project is now limited to the Sketch environment only but has the possibility to expand to the Solid environment.

+Follow this [link](https://blogs.discovery.edu.hk/aap/tabs-and-living-hinge-plugin/) for installation and a small project.